Originally Published on February 16th, 2017

 So if you’re wondering about thinning hair after bleaching and you want to know if you can go bald from dying your hair, read on.

 Can Bleaching Cause Hair Loss?

-Bleaching makes your hair dry, brittle and inelastic — the recipe for breakage and split ends.
+Bleaching makes your hair dry, brittle, and inelastic — the recipe for hair breakage and split ends.
 When your hair is damaged like this, hair loss is going to be much more common.
 Bleached hair is porous and therefore much more susceptible to damage from styling tools like blow dryers or curlers.

 Bleaching itself will not directly cause hair loss… but it makes hair loss much more likely to happen.